PrimaMateria/nixos-hive/docs/notes.md

 # Diary

-~ I already have my dream structure prepared.
+- I already have my dream structure prepared.
 I come to see the growOn funcion with 3 set arguments.
 I checked that it comes from hive -> std -> paisano.
 But at the end I saw it consume only 2 sets - the cells source & cell blocks spec, and the second nix cli flake output schema with harvest/collect calls.
 So I am not sure what is the third arg, and where in the chain it is processed.
 I considered asking on the matrix channel.
+- There might be any number of arguments passed to growOn, labelled as layers of soil, all are merged together and present the flake output.